 Calderon says that the self-cooling, vented turbine can produce electricity at 100 percent of its generation capacity until the outside temperature reaches 40 degrees Celsius.
 It still cranks out some power between 40 and 45 degrees Celsius.

 This means that the wind turbines could stay online in Oman’s broiling midday heat.
 This is a boon for the country’s 13-turbine wind farm in Dhofar, which will produce a maximum of 50 MW when it comes online in July 2019.
-That translates to hundreds of extra megawatt hours per day for both Masdar, the developer, and the country’s grid.
+That translates to hundreds of extra megawatt hours per day for both Masdar and the country’s grid.

 Calderon’s work is not just about squeezing out extra hours of power production.
 Desert-resistant turbines can open up huge swathes of barren, unused land in North Africa and the Middle East for renewable electricity generation.
 The vast deserts of the region are all potential homes for a sandstorm-proof and heat-resistant turbine, says Calderon.